wrl297/Calchas/README.md

 python3 <filename>.py
 ```

 The results may be directly output in the console, and detailed data can also be obtained from the `Data` folder.
-As the prediction models are not entirely robust, the results of Figures 12-15 may vary.
+Since the prediction model uses machine learning models, the results of Figures 12-15 may vary.
 Therefore, we also offer the results used in the paper in the `Data\*\result_used_in_paper` folder.